 - Using a 6 mm, 5 µg disk, a zone of inhibition of 14 mm or greater indicates sensitivity and allows for presumptive identification of pneumococci.

-- Measure zones of inhibition in millimeters, including diameter of disk.
+- Measure zones of inhibition in millimeters, including the diameter of a disk.
 In the case of an isolate completely resistant to optochin, the diameter of the disk (6 mm) should be recorded.

 Expected result in Optochin test: